ANN’S LANE CONSTRUCTION WORK

-The wastewater treatment facility is operated and maintained by The Public Works Dept. under strict NH DES and US EPA guidelines.
-Thirteen pump stations are also maintained by department staff.
+The Wastewater Treatment Plant is operated and maintained by the Public Works Dept. under strict NH DES and US EPA guidelines.
+Thirteen pump stations are also maintained by Department staff.

 The Public Works Department is responsible for maintaining the Town’s storm water system and ensuring that the Town is in compliance with our Municipal Separate Storm System (MS4) storm water permit issued by the US EPA.

 Fleet maintenance for Public Works, the Building Department, the Cemetery and the Parks and Recreation Department is also a responsibility of the DPW.

 1 Hardardt’s Way

 Open Mon through Friday 7 a.m. – 3:30 p.m.
 Closed 12-1 for lunch.

 Monday: 8 am – 3 pm

 After hours, on weekends or holidays

 Town crews will be dispatched to assess the situation.